KayTrust/kaytrust.github.io/docs/Specs/DIDConnect.md

 | Client's whitelisted redirect_uri endpoints | Registered and checked by the IdP. | Announced as a claim in the Client ID's Verifiable Presentation.

 ## Flow
-The following flow is used:
+The following general flow is used:

 1. The clients registers (only once).
 2. The client presents an authentication request in the form of a `didconnect://auth?...` URI.